This blog may contain affiliate links. Read our disclosure policy for more info.

 At Jorge’s you can enjoy cold beers and good food right on the water, relax in a hammock, swim or jump off the platforms and use the rope swing.
 It’s also a great place to watch the sunset if you want to hang around late.

 Jorge’s Rope Swing isn’t in Flores so you’ll need to head down to the docks to get a boat there.
-It costs about 20Q each way for the boat and at Jorge’s, there is a 10Q entrance fee (although I have heard it’s been raised to 25Q.)
+It costs about 25Q each way for the shared boat and at Jorge’s, there is a 25Q entrance fee.

 This is a great place to spend a few hours during the hottest part of the day.
 It’s a great escape from the city to chill lakeside!

 7. Wander the Town’s Cobblestone Streets